 Contact Details

 Name:

 Daytime telephone no.

 Relationship to child

 Address

-The above information is, to the best of my knowledge, accurate at the time of writing and I give consent to school staff administering medicine in accordance with the school policy.
-I will inform the school immediately if there is any change in dosage or frequency of the medication or if the medicine is stopped.
+consent to school staff administering of my knowledge, accurate at the time of writing and I give medicine in accordance with the school policy.
+I will inform the inge in dosage or frequency of the medication or if the

-Signature(s)\\\\\
+Signature(s) Date

+School staff member receiving the m edication

+Name

+Signature Date